unitaryfund/mitiq/docs/source/guide/lre-1-intro.md

 To demonstrate the use of LRE, we'll first define a quantum circuit, and a method of executing circuits for demonstration purposes.

-For simplicity, we define a simple circuit whose ideal execution is identical to the identity operation.
+For simplicity, we define a circuit whose unitary compiles to the identity operation.
 Here we will use a randomized benchmarking circuit on a single qubit, visualized below.

 ```{code-cell} ipython3